tableau/connector-plugin-sdk/docs/run-taco.md

 ## Run a packaged connector in Tableau Server
 ### Option 1
 For each server node:
-1. Drop your `.taco` file into [Your Tableau Server Install Directory]/data/tabsvc/vizqlserver/Connectors
+1. Drop your `.taco` file into [Your Tableau Server Install Directory]/data/tabsvc/vizqlserver/Connectors.
+On a default install, this will be in the ProgramData folder.
+For example:
+`C:\ProgramData\Tableau\Tableau Server\data\tabsvc\vizqlserver\Connectors`

 ### Option 2
-For each server node:
 1. Create a directory for Tableau connectors.
+This needs to be the same path on each node.
 For example:
 `C:\tableau_connectors`
-1. Copy your packaged connector file (with a .taco filename extension) into  the folder your created.
+1. Copy your packaged connector file (with a .taco filename extension) into  the folder your created on each node.
 1. Set the `native_api.connect_plugins_path` option.
 For example:

     ```